Physical constant

-Physical constants, as discussed here, should not be confused with empirical constants, which are coefficients or parameters assumed to be constant in a given context without being fundamental.
+A physical constant is a non-varying quantity that appears in a theory or model of some physical phenomena.
+Some physical constants appear in models of fundamental phenomena and impact many parts of physics.
+These constants include the speed of light in vacuum c, the gravitational constant G, the Planck constant h, the electric constant ε_{0}, and the elementary charge e for examples.
+Tables of the numerical value of these fundamental physical constants or universal constants are carefully maintained and widely consulted.
+Some physical constants are coefficients or parameters assumed to be constant in specialized models without being universal constants.
 Examples include the characteristic time, characteristic length, or characteristic number (dimensionless) of a given system, or material constants (e.g., Madelung constant, electrical resistivity, and heat capacity) of a particular material or substance.